The people of the Huon Valley are well known for their strength and resilience in the face of adversity. We are Stronger Together.

 Crisis heroes are community heroes helping those in need.
 Visit this free community platform where you can offer or seek help.
 Need help with shopping, supplies, food, mail, business or emotional support?
 Crisis Heroes can help.

 Gather My Crew provides free technology to mobilise support around Australians doing it tough.
 You can use their secure and trusted platform to coordinate help during COVID-19.
 Visit Gather My Crew to create an online ‘support crew’ for yourself or if you want to help organise support for a friend, family member or neighbour.

 Nextdoor is the neighbourhood hub for trusted connections and the exchange of helpful information, goods, and services.
 Nextdoor is the best way to stay informed about what’s going on in your neighbourhood—whether it’s finding a last-minute babysitter, planning a local event, or sharing safety tips.
 There are so many ways our neighbours can help us, we just need an easier way to connect with them.

 In these tough times, many of our local Huon Valley groups are supporting others.
-Visit healthconnect to learn more about these groups.
+Visit Emergency Support to learn more about these groups.

-In the current rapidly changing environment of COVID-19, many of you may be already looking out for your neighbours, family and friends.
+Environments change rapidly in an emergency and many of you may be already looking out for your neighbours, family and friends.

 There is a possibility however, that organisations supporting a response near you may require additional volunteers.

 Volunteering Tasmania plays a key role in connecting volunteers and their skills to people, places and organisations who need it most.

 They maintain a database of ‘willing volunteers’, people who want to contribute in some way to help others through a crisis or disaster and match the right people to volunteer organisations in their area involved in support and recovery.